BBCE Meeting Room, Institute of Stomatology RSU (meet me office 248)

 Practical Activity (for the entire course)

-Residents will be expected to identify a TMD case from their practice, apply the principles of EBP learned during the course, and present their case, including a literature search, critical appraisal, and discussion on how the evidence was used in diagnosis, treatment and prognosis at the end of the course.
+Residents will be expected to identify a case from their specialty, apply the principles of EBP learned during the course, and present their case, including a literature search, critical appraisal, and discussion on how the evidence was used in diagnosis, treatment and prognosis at the end of the course.

 Assessment will be based on participation in class discussions, completion of practical activities, and the final case presentation.